whalyapp/connector-catalog-data/README.md

 ## Contributing

 There can be 2 main ways of contributing:
-a.
-By listing missing vendors or point to inaccuracies in the data through Issues that [can be opened here](https://github.com/whalyapp/connector-catalog-data/issues).
+1. By listing missing vendors or point to inaccuracies in the data through Issues that [can be opened here](https://github.com/whalyapp/connector-catalog-data/issues).
-b.
-By opening a Pull Request containing [updates on the existing state of the catalog here](https://github.com/whalyapp/connector-catalog-data/pulls).
+2. By opening a Pull Request containing [updates on the existing state of the catalog here](https://github.com/whalyapp/connector-catalog-data/pulls).

 The data format of this repository has been designed so that it's easy for Vendors to uploads their connector listings by owning their own vendor JSON file.